Information on treatment options for obstructive sleep apnoea.

-What options are there to treat sleep apnoea?
+What options are there to treat obstructive sleep apnoea?

-For milder cases of sleep apnoea, your doctor may recommend lifestyle changes such as losing weight or quitting smoking.
-If these measures don't improve your signs and symptoms, or if your apnoea is moderate to severe there are a number of treatment options available.
+For milder cases of obstructive sleep apnoea, your doctor may recommend lifestyle changes such as losing weight or quitting smoking.
+If these measures don't improve your signs and symptoms, or if your obstructive sleep apnoea is moderate to severe there are a number of treatment options available.
 These treatment options are:

 - continuous positive airway pressure (CPAP)